opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 Other operations have also been included for key transactions:
+* list(name): returns all key transactions with the given name.
 * show(transactionId): returns the key transaction for the given id.

 ### Plugins